The Lake Erie Amateur Radio Association - WB8CQR WR8ABC

 Section 3.
 Ten active members, at least three of whom shall be officers, shall constitute a quorum at any meeting other than a regular monthly meeting of members of the corporation, provided that those calling the meeting shall have notified or attempted to notify each active member of the meeting as provided in Article IV, Section 4.

 Section 4.
-Except as otherwise provided in Sections 2 and 3 above, a majority of the active membership including three officers shall constitute a quorum for transaction of any corporation business.
+Except as otherwise provided in Sections 2 and 3 above, a majority of the active membership including three officers shall constitute a quorum for transaction of any corporation business, excluding business requiring the authority of the full Board of Directors.

-ARTICLE IX - STANDARD OPERATING PROCEDURES of the ASSOCIATION
+ARTICLE X - STANDARD OPERATING PROCEDURES of the ASSOCIATION

+Section 1.
 The Trustees of the Association may promulgate, and from time to time amend, the Standard Operating Procedures (SOP) of the Association.
-The SOP may include, but is not limited to, such items as membership application processing procedures, control operator guidelines and procedures, and Radio Officer rights and responsibilities.
+The SOP may include, but is not limited to, such items as membership application processing procedures, control operator guidelines and procedures, nomination and election procedures and Radio Officer rights and responsibilities.

 The following amendments are reflected herein: